 The Young Artists Institute believes in the transformative potential of the arts.
 We are committed to supporting young people to become the kind of thoughtful, creative, inspired learners and leaders so needed in this world.

-Students arrive Friday evening for check in and orientation.
-During the next ten days we will offer in-depth instruction, special presentations, workshops, and featured guests.
+Students arrive Saturday for check in and orientation.
+During the next nine days we will offer in-depth instruction, special presentations, workshops, and featured guests.
 Outstanding professional artists will mentor students through in-depth instruction, and plenty of free studio/seminar/rehearsal time will be provided.
 Students will attend a play at the Oregon Shakespeare Festival and examine common artistic themes across multiple disciplines.
 The Young Artists Institute concludes on Sunday morning with a culminating event that weaves together individual and joint work in a presentation for family, friends, and the public.
 Administrative and residential staff carefully supervise 12-person living groups.
 Students develop close friendships with fellow students from around the region while exploring their creativity and refining their personal artistic voice.